Flashpoints emerge as lawmakers negotiate new virus aid

 —$1,200 direct payments.
 President Donald Trump, Speaker Nancy Pelosi, and Senate Majority Leader Mitch McConnell all agree that there should be another round of $1,200 direct payments to most Americans at a cost approaching $300 billion.
 It’s seen as a slam dunk for inclusion despite grumbling that the aid isn’t well targeted to those most in need.

 —Aid to schools/universities.
 Both the House and Senate bills contain $100 billion or more to help schools and universities through the crisis and reopen as soon as possible.
-A mandate to reopen appears unlikely, however, as Trump’s threat to limit the funding to schools that resume in-school learning has fallen flat with senior Senate Republicans like Lamar Alexander of Tennessee.
+The emerging GOP draft would dedicate half of a $70 billion school aid package to schools that resume in-school learning, Republicans say, with half going to those reopening with remote learning.
+Democrats are sure to oppose the idea.

 —Small business subsidies.
 The Payroll Protection Program, or PPP, has received $660 million to help generally smaller businesses weather the pandemic, and Treasury Secretary Steven Mnuchin is pressing for more targeted to especially hard-hit sectors like restaurants.
 Democrats and Republicans have worked well together on the issue, and there’s more than $100 billion in unspent PPP funding that they could re-purpose.